-The Academy of American poets has invited twelve new guest editors to each curate a month of Poem-a-Day, the original and only daily poetry series sharing previously unpublished poems by today’s poets.
+Every year, the Academy of American Poets invites twelve new guest editors to each curate a month of Poem-a-Day, the original and only daily poetry series sharing previously unpublished poems by today’s poets.

-The 2020 cohort of guest editors, who include the current U.S. poet laureate, are all award-winning poets who represent wide-ranging expertise and editorial perspectives, hailing from California to Texas to Minnesota to North Carolina.
-Learn more about them, read their poetry, and browse the poems they curated for Poem-a-Day.
+The 2020 cohort of guest editors, who included the current U.S. poet laureate, are all award-winning poets who represent wide-ranging expertise and editorial perspectives, hailing from California to Texas to Minnesota to North Carolina.
+Learn more about them below, read their poetry, and browse the poems they curated for Poem-a-Day.

 In solidarity with the June protests and the Black Lives Matter movement, Poem-a-Day was dedicated to featuring Black poets, engaging a number of Black curators throughout the summer to guest edit the series.
 Read more about all of our curators for the year and see the updated schedule.

 Read a short Q&A with Roger Reeves on his curatorial process for February, and read the month of Poem-a-Day.

 Read a short Q&A with U.S. Poet Laureate Joy Harjo on her curatorial process for April, as well as her curated poems.